random-j-farmer/random-minecraft/_drafts/tnt-fall-distance.md

 Delay is pure redstone delay on piston retraction.
 The torch and the duper piston cancel each other out.
-It takes an additional tick for the TnT to prime it seems!
+It takes an additional tick for the TNT to prime it seems!

 Fall time is 4.1 - delay.
 The fall height formula is the standard one from real life:  9.81/2*square(t)